 These words have reverberated throughout history.

 Which brings me to my point.
 In the wake of the slaughter in Pittsburgh, many are looking to point fingers and find out what led this deranged man to take action.
 What ideas filled the vacuum of his twisted mind?
 Who knows.
-The only thing we know is that he was not a Donald Trump supporter and thus was likely listening to other voices.
+The only thing we do know is that he was not a Donald Trump supporter.
+He was listening to other voices.

 A week before the murders, a modern American religious leader and influential Democrat named Louis Farrakhan went on a Jew hating rant in front of a large cheering crowd, and then followed up with this Tweet:

 Louis Farrakhan is currently in Iran and chanting "Death to America" and "Death to Israel".
-Democrat leaders have remained steadfast in their.....silence.
+Democrat leaders have remained steadfast in their.....complete and absolute silence.